chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/large_theta_black_and_white.gif" alt="An animation of lines rotating creating beautiful geometric patterns with angular shapes with a black background and white color">
 </p>

-In summary, the animate method in the Spyrograph library provides a wealth of customization options for us to explore.
-By playing with different configurations and settings, we can create captivating spirograph animations that are uniquely yours.
-So, let's unleash our creativity and dive into the world of personalized spirograph animations using the powerful animate method
+In summary, the `animate` method in the Spyrograph library provides a wealth of customization options for us to explore

+By playing with different configurations and settings, we can create captivating spirograph animations that are uniquely ours.
+So, let's unleash our creativity and dive into the world of personalized spirograph animations using the powerful `animate` method

 ## Mastering spirograph animation techniques: tips and tricks
-Becoming proficient at creating mesmerizing spirograph animations takes time, practice, and a keen eye for detail.
+Becoming proficient at creating mesmerizing spirograph animations takes time, practice, and a keen eye for detail

 In this section, we'll share some tips and tricks to help us master the art of spirograph animation and unlock our creative potential

 ### Start with simple patterns
-As we begin our spirograph journey, it's essential to build a solid foundation by starting with simple patterns.
-Let's familiarize ourselves with the basics of the animate method and experiment with various R, r, and d combinations to understand how they interact.
+As we begin our spirograph journey, it's essential to build a solid foundation by starting with simple patterns

+Let's familiarize ourselves with the basics of the `animate` method and experiment with various `R`, `r`, and `d` combinations to understand how they interact

 Once we have a good grasp of the basics, we can gradually increase the complexity of our patterns and explore more advanced animation techniques

 ### Experiment with different thetas
 The theta values we choose can significantly impact the final appearance of our spirograph patterns.
 Experiment with different theta ranges, starting and stopping points, and step sizes to find the best combination for our desired design.
 Remember that smaller theta steps will create smoother curves, while larger steps result in more segmented patterns